 Promotes use of critical thinking to explore an individual's relationship to the supply and demand of goods and services.
 Tools of economic analysis are used to investigate management of environmental systems.
 (SS)

 Presents economic theories used as tools for critical thinking to show how the U.S. economy operates.
 Emphasis on causes and consequences of unemployment and inflation and how they affect the well-being of Americans.
 The use of government spending, taxation, and the monetary system to promote full employment and stable prices will be examined.
 Explores role of energy and natural resources in shaping our economic future.
 (SS)

 Introduction to fundamental economic concepts through contemporary social issues.
 Examine how societies deal with limited resources and social, cultural, and political responses to changing economic conditions.
 Recommended for those seeking a greater understanding of economics and contemporary issues.
+(SS)

 Theories of political economy are used to critically examine the laws governing the distribution of income between classes.
 This analysis is informed by the historical transformation of capitalism from feudalism and involves a study of original texts, including works by Smith, Mill, Marx and Veblen.

 Use of quantitative methods in economic decision making.
 Topics include application of demand theory, cost, theory, and strategic pricing; capital budgeting and risk; use of sampling theory and inferential statistics as an estimation technique.